 Sippy DB dedicated for all primary DB operations.

 CARP or Sippy's script (if CARP isn't configured) maintains the operational “floating”/service IP.
-The failover interval can be configured which activates the failover procedure to allow for network and traffic abnormalities that may affect your voice network.
+The failover interval can be configured (CARP only) which activates the failover procedure to allow for network and traffic abnormalities that may affect your voice network.

 DB Replication is performed from the Primary Sippy DB (Sippy DB) to Sippy DB2 (Standby's DB).